sagemath/trac_to_gh/Issue 2358.md

 # Issue 2358: phi(I) for phi a ring morphism and I an ideal should work (IMHO); it used to and now it doesn't because of new-ish arithmetic architecture stuff

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2358

 Original creator: was